WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 ::

-    sudo sysctl net.core.rmem_max=33554432
+    sudo sysctl -w net.core.rmem_max=33554432
-    sudo sysctl net.core.wmem_max=33554432
+    sudo sysctl -w net.core.wmem_max=33554432

 Configuring the MTU
 -------------------------------------
 UHD uses large frame sizes over UDP, which requires a larger than normal MTU size.
 The default MTU size for most Ethernet cards is 1500.
 UHD uses an MTU size of 9000 by default.
-Nework hardware may or may not support higher MTU sizes, so the manufacturer's documentation for any network hardware should be consulted to see if it supports larger MTU sizes.
+Network hardware may or may not support higher MTU sizes, so the manufacturer's documentation for any network hardware should be consulted to see if it supports larger MTU sizes.
 To set the MTU size of the interface to 9000: